2012 United States presidential election in Michigan: By county

-Results by congressional district
+By congressional district

-Despite losing the state, Mitt Romney won 9 of 14 congressional districts.
+Despite losing the state, Romney won nine of 14 congressional districts.

 Analysis

 All of the local polling firms had predicted a close election here, some even giving an advantage to native Michigander Romney over Obama; however, statistician Nate Silver pointed out several problems with the local pollsters' methodology and sampling errors, instead giving more credence to the national pollsters who posited a clear victory for Obama (by a mean of 7.3 points and a median of 7.0 over Romney).

 In the end, Silver and the National pollsters were correct: Obama defeated Romney by over 9 points in the November 2012 election.
 Obama dominated the population centers that had traditionally anchored Democratic strength in the state—Detroit, Lansing, Ann Arbor, and Flint—but he also retained two populous counties that had been Republican strongholds in the 1970s and 1980s, the Detroit-area suburban counties of Oakland and Macomb.
 Even in Kent County, which flipped back to the Republican column, Romney substantially underperformed what Bush had done in 2000 and 2004.
 While Romney did better in more rural areas, without better strength in some of the state's population centers, Romney was unable to flip the state.

-As of 2020, this is the last time the Democratic candidate won Bay, Calhoun, Eaton, Gogebic, Isabella, Lake, Macomb, Manistee, Monroe, Shiawassee, and Van Buren counties.